MarcusWolschon/osmeditor4android/documentation/docs/tutorials/custom_imagery.md

     https://geodienste.sachsen.de/wms_geosn_dop-rgb/guest?FORMAT=image/jpeg&VERSION=1.1.1&SERVICE=WMS&REQUEST=GetMap&LAYERS=sn_dop_020&STYLES=&SRS=EPSG:3857&WIDTH={width}&HEIGHT={height}&BBOX={bbox}

+## Adding custom imagery sources configuration from a file

+You can add imagery source configurations that require more flexibility than provided by the UI from a file in the same format as the [Editor Layer Index](https://github.com/osmlab/editor-layer-index).
+For example if you need to modify an existing ELI entry you can simply copy it to a file name _imagery.geojson_ modify it and save it to the Vespucci directory on your device, it will then be read on app startup.

+Note that the file needs to be in the correct format, see [example](https://github.com/MarcusWolschon/osmeditor4android/blob/master/src/main/assets/imagery/imagery_vespucci.geojson).

 ## OAM

 You can query the OAM catalog by going to _Tools_ and selecting _Add imagery from OAM_, this will query the OAM servers for layers in the current view: